-Simplified method for claiming ITCs
+Simplified Method for claiming ITCs

-The simplified method for claiming ITCs is an alternative way for eligible registrants to calculate their ITCs.
+The Simplified Method for claiming ITCs is an alternative way for eligible registrants to calculate their ITCs.

-When you use the simplified method for claiming ITCs, you do not have to show the GST/HST separately in your records.
+When you use the Simplified Method, you do not have to show the GST/HST separately in your records.
 You only need to total the amount of your taxable purchases for which you can claim an ITC.
 However, you have to keep the usual documents to support your ITC claims for audit purposes.
 For example, your invoices relating to your purchases must show the GST/HST charged on your purchases.